 An applicant for a degree must complete the prescribed curriculum for that degree.
-All students enrolled in transfer degree programs (Associate of Science and Associate of Arts) must pass the Regents' Test as a requirement for graduation.
-See page 55 for detailed information as to requirements and special accommodations.
-Failure to complete the test or comply with the remediation requirement can delay or prohibit graduation.
-In addition, all students must pass or exempt Freshman College Computer Studies 1100 in order to graduate.
+Students in transfer programs also must pass the Regents' Test in order to graduate.
+Also, all students must pass or exempt Floyd College Computer Studies 1100 in order to graduate.
 This course can be exempted by passing a FCCS 1100 skills test or a higher level computer course.

-A student must earn an overall grade point average of at least 2.0 in all credit-level coursework at the College in order to earn a degree.
+A student must earn an overall grade point average of at least 2.0 in all credit-level coursework at the college in order to earn a degree.
+Courses accepted for transfer from other colleges do not carry quality points and are not considered in computing the student's grade point average for graduation purposes.